• Skip to Content

 The Ph.D. program in Communication Studies is intended to qualify students to teach and conduct research, within communication-related industries or in higher education, in instructional communication, interpersonal communication, mediated communication, health communication, and organizational communication, among other topics.
 More information about the program and the application process is available here.

-The Communication Studies program admits students directly to the doctoral degree.
+The Communication Studies program admits students directly to the doctoral degree with (advanced status) or without (regular status) an M.A. degree.
 Students who fail to maintain satisfactory progress during two successive semesters may be transitioned to the M.A. in Communication Studies track.
-Students much meet the university requirements for admission and must submit the items below.
+Students must meet the university requirements for admission and must submit the items below.
 An undergraduate or graduate (master's) degree in Communication Studies or a closely related field is required for admission to the Ph.D. program in Communication Studies.
 Applicants are expected to have attained a minimum undergraduate GPA of 3.0 and a minimum graduate GPA, if a graduate degree is held, of 3.25.
 The GRE is not required for admission to this program.

 List of Admission Requirements for the Ph.D.: